SoftFever/OrcaSlicer/doc/developer-reference/plater-sidebar-tab-combobox.md

 ## [`Tab`](../../src/slic3r/GUI/Tab.hpp)

-Refers to the pop windows that open when you click the edit preset button
+Refers to the various windows with settings. e.g. the Popup to edit printer or filament preset.
+Also the section to edit process preset and the object list.
+These 4 are managed by `TabPrinter`, `TabFilament`, `TabPrint` and `TabPrintModel` respectively.

 <img src="../images/tab-popup.png" alt="Example Image" width="320">